Unit 6: Heart and Soul: The Story of America and African Americans

 Notes to help teachers prepare for this specific unit

 Prior to teaching the unit, we recommend teachers build their own knowledge and understanding of the key understandings of the unit.
 To do so, we recommend the following resources:

 Explain who is speaking in the prologue and why the author would choose to write this way.

-Explain how the author uses details and illustrations to build a deeper understand of slavery.
+Explain how the author uses details and illustrations to build a deeper understanding of slavery.

 Analyze what evidence the author includes to support the statement that abolitionists "lit a fire inside many a slave to take their freedom."

 Explain where Frederick Douglass found his inspiration and drive.

 Analyze the details an author includes to support a quote by Harriet Tubman.

 Explain the significance of the quote "Harriet Tubman’s name will never lose its distinction."